Updated as of May 24, 2022

 As currently drafted, the reach of the proposed legislation is staggering, and would cover any Federal contractor with an affiliated entity (including any parent, subsidiary, successor entity, or beneficial owner of such company) that conducted business in Russia during the covered period.
 The proposed legislation defines “conducted business” broadly, and includes acquiring, developing, selling, leasing, or operating equipment, facilities, personnel, products, services, personal property, real property, or any other apparatus of business or commerce.

-This isn’t the first time we’ve seen the Federal Government actively leveraging its procurement power to affect policy change (see, e.g., Section 889 of the FY19 NDAA, the Federal Contractor Vaccine Mandate), but this legislation may be the most powerful attempt to use procurement policy as a substitute for more traditional warfare.
+This isn’t the first time we’ve seen the Federal Government actively leveraging its procurement power to affect policy change (see, e.g., Section 889 of the FY19 NDAA, Section 1656 of the FY18 NDAA, and the Federal Contractor Vaccine Mandate), but this legislation may be the most powerful attempt to use procurement policy as a substitute for more traditional warfare.